 Our waitress took our dinner order and brought us a warm basket of fresh French bread.

-While enjoying cocktails and munching on bread, we thought we were awaiting our starters until we saw Jacques approaching with complimentary "shots" of chilled cucumber soup.
+While enjoying cocktails and munching on baguette, we thought we were awaiting our starters until we saw Jacques approaching with complimentary "shots" of chilled cucumber soup.

 As we sipped our soup, we took note of Jacques' style.